Kenya Moore And Marc Daly Celebrate His Birthday Amid ‘Real Housewives Of Atlanta’ Marriage Trouble Rumors

 Furthermore, a blind item suggested that their union is fake and there is no marriage certificate.
-Kenya denied that her relationship with Marc is fake after their marriage in St Lucia.
+Kenya denied that her relationship with Marc is fake after their marriage in St. Lucia.
 Marc reportedly has an issue with the Real Housewives of Atlanta and its portrayal of men in the series.

 The Bravo network producers are yet to confirm whether Marc will appear in the upcoming season.

-In an Instagram post, Kenya said the following to her husband: “Happy Birthday to my husband my one and only my everything,” she said on the social media platform.
+“Happy Birthday to my husband my one and only my everything,” she said on the social media platform.
 “Your wife for life #MrsDaly.”

-Kim Zolciak-Biermann, who is feuding with Kenya, has stated on numerous occasions that her rivals marriage to businessman Marc is fake.
+Kim Zolciak-Biermann, who is feuding with Kenya, has stated on numerous occasions that her rival’s marriage to businessman Marc is fake.
 The Shade Room captured Kim’s response to Kenya’s Instagram post where she wrote one word: “Lies!!”

 Does Kim know something that we don’t?
 Or is the fake marriage accusations part of their ongoing feud?
-One fan commented the following on The Shade Room: “Obviously Kim knows something we don’t.
+One fan commented about it on The Shade Room.

+“Obviously Kim knows something we don’t.
 Kenya has a reputation for having fake relationships so it’ll come out if it’s fake because those streets of Atlanta be talking!”

 It was reported last month that the conflict between the reality TV stars almost came to physical violence on the set of Real Housewives of Atlanta.